esgomezm/microscopy-dl-suite-tf/README.md

 ```

 ## Download or place your data in an accessible directory
 Place the training, validation and test data in three independent folders.
 Each of them should contain an `input`and `labels` folder. **For 2D images**, the name of the images should be `raw_000.tif` and `instance_ids_000.tif` for the input and ground truth images respectively.
-If **the ground truth is given as videos**, then the labels should be `name.tif` and `name_Segmentationim-label.tif`for the input and annotated video respectively.
+If **the ground truth is given as videos**, then the inputs and labels should have the same name.

-## Create a configuration file with all the information for the model architecture and training.
+## Create a configuration .json file with all the information for the model architecture and training.

 Check out some [examples](https://github.com/esgomezm/microscopy-dl-suite-tf/tree/main/examples/config) of configuration files.
 You will need to update the paths to the training, validation and test datasets.
 All the details for this file is given [here](https://github.com/esgomezm/microscopy-dl-suite-tf#parameter-configuration-in-the-configurationjson).